What is a basic bank account?

 For information on other fees, you should refer to the fees and expenses leaflet and the price list of each institution.
-The price list contains information on the maximum amounts of all fees charged by institutions and is available in the respective branches and places of public service, on their websites and also on this Website.
+The price list contains information on the maximum fees charged by institutions and is available in their branches, on their websites and also on this Website.

-The Fees Comparator allows you to compare all of the fees associated to the services included in it in relation to several institutions.
-To do this, choose the option ‘by institution’ and select the institutions whose fees you wish to compare.
+The Fees Comparator allows you to compare all the fees for certain services from several institutions.
+Choose the option ‘by institution’ and select the institutions whose fees you wish to compare.
 This option allows you to simultaneously compare the fees charged by up to three institutions.

 The Fees Comparator allows you to compare the fees charged by all institutions for one or more services.
-To do this, choose the option ‘by service’ and select the services whose fees you wish to compare.
-This option allows you to simultaneously compare the fees associated to up to three services.
+Choose the option ‘by service’ and select the services whose fees you wish to compare.
+This option allows you to simultaneously compare the fees associated with up to three services.

 The Fees Comparator is optimised for a resolution of 1170px.
 For this reason, you may have difficulty viewing your search results when using a mobile phone or tablet.
 If it is difficult to view the information, check the resolution of the equipment you are using.

-You can download the data on all fees into an Excel file by clicking on a button on the bottom tool bar.
+You can download the data on all fees into an Excel file by clicking on the relevant button on the bottom tool bar.

 Yes.
 You can sort the results by alphabetical order, in the case of institutions or services, or in ascending or descending order, in the case of the fee amount.

-If you wish to organise the search results according to these or other criteria, you can export the data into an Excel file by clicking on a button on the bottom tool bar.
+If you wish to organise the search results according to these or other criteria, you can export the data into an Excel file by clicking on the relevant button on the bottom tool bar.

 Yes.
-You can print the results of searches made on the Fees Comparator by clicking on a button on the bottom tool bar.
+You can print the results of searches made on the Fees Comparator by clicking on the relevant button on the bottom tool bar.